IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 Attempt at making total_tau positive to mimick non-decay of experimental x: total_tau = 2
 Decay still happens.
 This is because tau only affects rotation of system.
 Here, simulated driving force only dependent on x.
 Clear evidence that x_dot is dependent on theta_dot in actual experiment.
+Need driving frequency (from theta coupling) to match resonant frequency of vibration in order for the decay to be more apparent.
+Then you get enhanced transfer of energy from 1 mode to the other.
+In experiment, both rotation frequency and vibrational frequency will decay.
+Q factor is degree to which you get amplification of resonant modes.
+Determines how high the peak goes in real-world.

 ## Running Collaborators' Frequency FFT Script on Data ##
 Result: Plot of frequency and vibrational displacement against time is exactly the same for omega-z mode of 12mm rotor.
 Shows that data provided was for omega-z mode.
 As time passes, frequency decreases along with vibrational displacement.
 Damping of both theta_dot and x_dot.
 But if energy is transferred from rotation of rotor to vibration of arms, shouldn't x_dot (and thus x) be increasing?
 Question: Existence of other significant curves.
 Noise?
-Clarification: How to interpret FFT codes.
+Clarification: How to interpret FFT codes. omega-z mode has jump at 2800s.
+They know that omega-z resonance was not hit.
+Guessing that energy is transferred from omega to x due to some unknown physical process.
+FFT graph plots amplitudes for all frequencies at each time point.

 ## 2D NN (Old System) ##
 - Convergent history shows desirable results: Training loss converges to near 0 across epochs.
 - Ground truth for torque shows that it is indeed the same across all frequencies.

+Better to plot training scale to log scale.

+## Next Step ##
+- Convert FFT code to JAX code. jnp.fft
+-